jolocom/jolocom-lib/docs/gettingStarted.rst

 How to create a self-sovereign identity
 #########################################

-In the context of the Jolocom protocol / stack, an SSI is generally a combination of a DID and a set of signing / encryption / controlling keys.
+In the context of the Jolocom protocol / stack, an SSI is esentially a combination of a DID and a set of signing / encryption / controlling keys.
 The exact amount and type of cryptographic keys required to act on behalf of a DID depends on the specifics of the used DID Method.

-We first instantiate a new `SoftwareKeyProvider` class:
+We first instantiate a new empty `SoftwareKeyProvider` instance:

 .. code-block:: typescript
   import { walletUtils } from '@jolocom/native-core'